KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 date: 2025-01-10 17:00:00 -0500
 layout: post
 permalink: /software-cyber-spatula/
-title: Create a website like Cyber Spatula
+title: Create a website like Cyber Spatula, as an Absolute Beginner.
 ---